fbpx

 How to Obtain a Colombia Investment Visa

 The investment visa is a great option for foreigners interested in Colombia's fast-growing economy.
 It can open doors for entrepreneurs and investors to exploit the country's diverse and expanding market.
 This visa category provides a legal framework that supports investments.
-Whether you want to start a new business venture or expand an existing one, Colombia's investment visa could be the key to unlocking vast potential in a dynamic and promising landscape.
+Whether you want to start a new business, venture or expand an existing one, or invest in real estate Colombia's investment visa could be the key to unlocking vast potential in a dynamic and promising landscape.

 Colombia changed its Colombian visa rules, which went into effect on October 21, 2022.
 Colombia previously had two types of investment visas: A migrant visa and a resident visa for larger investments.
 This changed due to the new resolution.